 Video 461–1 Myasthenia Gravis and Other Diseases of the Neuromuscular Junction

 Diagrams of (A) normal and (B) myasthenic neuromuscular junctions.
 AChE, acetylcholinesterase.
 See text for description of normal neuromuscular transmission.
 The myasthenia gravis (MG) junction demonstrates a normal nerve terminal; a reduced number of acetylcholine receptors (AChRs) (stippling); flattened, simplified postsynaptic folds; and a widened synaptic space.
 See Video 461-1 also.
 (Modified from DB Drachman: N Engl J Med 330:1797, 1994; with permission.)

 In MG, the fundamental defect is a decrease in the number of available AChRs at the postsynaptic muscle membrane.
 In addition, the postsynaptic folds are flattened, or “simplified.”
 These changes result in decreased efficiency of neuromuscular transmission.
 Therefore, although ACh is released normally, it produces small end-plate potentials that may fail to trigger muscle action potentials.
 Failure of transmission at many neuromuscular junctions results in weakness of muscle contraction.

 The amount of ACh released per impulse normally declines on repeated activity (termed presynaptic rundown).
 In the myasthenic patient, the decreased efficiency of neuromuscular transmission combined with the normal rundown results in the activation of fewer and fewer muscle fibers by successive nerve impulses and hence increasing weakness, or myasthenic fatigue.
 This mechanism also accounts for the decremental response to repetitive nerve stimulation seen on electrodiagnostic testing.

-The neuromuscular abnormalities in MG are caused by an autoimmune ...
+The neuromuscular abnormalities in MG are caused by ...